Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 Another benefit of planting pencil-like or spike-like trees is cutting down on maintenance.
 Many columnar cultivars and hybrids keep their conical, upright shape without much pruning.
 And if you plant evergreen columnar trees, you will also eliminate garden cleanup tasks in the fall.

-The Best Evergreen Columnar Trees for Small Gardens
+Evergreen Columnar Trees for Small Gardens (with Pictures)

 Even if you have the smallest of gardens, many evergreen columnar trees can suit your landscaping needs.
 Please read on to find the best evergreen trees with narrow forms, conical shapes, and foliage that remains throughout the year.

-The sky pencil holly is an evergreen shrub-like tree with a fastigiate growth habit, perfect for compact landscaping around your house.
-The pencil-thin holly shrub has upward-growing branches covered in small glossy green leaves.
-The columnar tree is ideal for planting in a small garden to create a vertical focal point.
+The sky pencil holly is an evergreen columnar tree perfect for small gardens because of its upright growth habit and small size.
+The skinny holly tree has upward-growing branches covered in small, glossy green leaves.
+In late summer, it also produces small white flowers.
+The dwarf columnar tree is ideal for planting in a small garden to create a vertical focal point.

-Ideal for planting in USDA zones 5 to 8, the evergreen sky pencil holly grows 6 to 10 ft.
+Ideal for planting in USDA zones 6 to 8, the evergreen sky pencil holly grows 6 to 10 ft.
 (1.8 – 3 m) tall and less than 3 ft.
 (1 m) wide.
-Due to its narrow girth, the pencil-like tree can be planted as a thin evergreen hedge, or you can prune it and plant it along a foundation line.
+Due to its narrow girth, the pencil-like tree can be planted as a thin evergreen hedge, container plant, or you can prune it and plant it along a foundation line.

 ‘North Pole’ Arborvitae (Thuja occidentalis ‘North Pole’)

-The arborvitae cultivar ‘North Pole’ is a columnar conifer tree with a conical shape.
-This arborvitae tree, with its narrow form and soft, feathery foliage, is ideal for landscaping in a small garden.
-In addition, it’s an ideal slender tree for growing as a hedge, natural screen, foundation planting, or specimen tree.
+The arborvitae cultivar ‘North Pole’ is a columnar tree with a conical shape that is perfect for small yards.
+This arborvitae tree, with its narrow form and soft, feathery foliage, is ideal for landscaping a small garden.
+In addition, it’s an ideal slender tree for growing as a hedge, natural screen, foundation plant, or specimen tree.
+It also makes an excellent plant for growing in pots.

 The ‘North Pole’ arborvitae grows 4 – 6 ft.
 (1.2 – 1.8 m) tall.
 But with only measuring 5 ft.
 (1.5 m) wide at the base, the landscape tree will suit many small gardens.
 Apart from planting in the ground, you can grow the conifer in a container to add greenery to an entranceway.